 The grants are specifically for Malaysian SME/SMI (Small Medium Enterprises/Small Medium Industries) and formal applications must be made directly to the respective governmental agencies.

 So far, according to governmental sources, the quota for the grant disbursement has not been fully utilized and there is still a substantial amount of such grants available.

 To apply, the companies must first be vetted for eligibility.
 If eligible, a standard official application form must be duly completed and submitted to the relevant agency together with a comprehensive business plan, marketing plan and pertinent information such as Profit & Loss Accounts, Trademark or Service mark registration and other relevant documents.

 Most SME/SMI in Malaysia however lacks the business fundamentals, such as a formal business or marketing plans.
 This is where outsourcing such services to business consulting firms adept at dealing with the government agencies will be helpful.
 Such firms will guide and assist in the application process and ensure that the required business and marketing plans are in the correct formats.

 Thelearningtobefearless advocates that you belong to any of this you should consider attending such skill enhancement programs.
 Small business owners, customer service representatives, technical and support personnel, field service representatives, account managers, credit and billing specialists, as well as managers who want service excellence training.

 How You Will Benefit ?

 You would be able to deliver better, faster service, and increase customer satisfaction through a customer service excellence seminar.
-You will learn how to gain repeat business in Siglap Singapore.
+You will learn how to gain repeat business in Katong Singapore.